This page describes the API access control options available to you in Cloud Endpoints.

-||Service Consumer||Permissions for a non-project member to view and enable the API in API Manager in their own project.
-Additionally, if you have created a portal for your API, this role allows your API users to access the portal.
-See the Service Management Access Control topic for information about this role.|
+||Service Consumer||Permissions for a non-project member to view and enable the API in their own project.
+You can grant the Service Consumer role only to Google Accounts, Google Groups, or service accounts.
+If you have created a portal for your API, this role lets your API users access the portal.
+See the Service Management API access control topic for information about this role.|

-||Service Config Editor||Permission to deploy service configurations.
-This role is much more restrictive than the Editor role granted on a service.|
+||Service Config Editor||Permission to deploy Endpoints configurations.
+This role is more restrictive than the Project Editor role granted on a service.|

 ||Service Management Administrator||All Service Config Editor permissions and permissions to manage access to the API.
-Comparable to the Owner role granted on a service.|
+Comparable to the Project Owner role granted on a service.|

-Cloud Endpoints Portal permissions
+Endpoints portal permissions

-||Permission to access the Endpoints > Developer Portal page in the GCP Console.
+||Permission to access the Endpoints portal page in the GCP Console.
 Project members granted the Project Viewer role also have this permission.|

-|endpoints.portals.attachCustomDomain||Permission to add a custom domain on the Endpoints > Developer Portal page in the GCP Console.
+||Permission to add a custom domain on the Endpoints portal page in the GCP Console.
 Project members granted the Project Editor role also have this permission.|

-||Permission to delete a custom domain on the Endpoints > Developer Portal page in the GCP Console.
+||Permission to delete a custom domain on the Endpoints portal page in the GCP Console.
 Project members granted the Project Editor role also have this permission.|

-|endpoints.portals.update||On the portal created for an API, permission to access the Site Wide tab on the Settings page to change things such as the color and logo used on the portal.
-To access the API tab on the Settings page, a project member must be granted the Editor role on the API.
-See Controlling API Access of Project Members for information on how to assign these roles.|
+||On the portal created for an API, permission to access the Site Wide tab on the Settings page to change settings such as the color and logo used on the portal.|